Two on a Guillotine

-Two on a Guillotine is a 1965 American horror film produced and directed by William Conrad and starring Connie Stevens.
+Two on a Guillotine is a 1965 American horror film produced and directed by William Conrad and starring Connie Stevens, Dean Jones, Cesar Romero, and Parley Baer.
 The screenplay by John Kneubuhl and Henry Slesar is based on a story by Slesar.
+The plot follows a young woman who must spend seven nights in the isolated mansion of her father—a deceased, deranged illusionist—in order to inherit his fortune.

-The movie would be the first in a series of low-budget suspense dramas made by Warner Bros in the vein of the successful William Castle films, and was followed by My Blood Runs Cold and Brainstorm, both also released in 1965 with Conrad as director.
+The film would be the first in a series of low-budget suspense dramas made by Warner Bros.
+Pictures in the vein of the successful William Castle films, and was followed by My Blood Runs Cold and Brainstorm, both also released in 1965 with Conrad as director.
 A fourth movie, The Thing at the Door, was proposed, but never made.

 Plot

 John Harley Duquesne, a psychotic stage magician, accidentally beheads his wife Melinda with a guillotine during a performance.
 Twenty years later he dies, and his will requires his daughter Cassie (the image of her mother) to spend seven nights in his apparently haunted mansion in order to inherit his estate.

 Reporter Val Henderson offers to stay with her when he learns Duquesne promised to return in spirit form during Cassie's week-long vigil.
 As the days pass, the two encounter a number of spooky happenings, leading to a climax in which the very-much-alive Duquesne attempts a recreation of his guillotine trick, this time with his daughter as an unwilling assistant.

 Henderson fights Duquesne, trying to prevent him from activating the guillotine, but accidentally releases the catch; a dummy's head falls from the guillotine causing Duquesne to break down thinking his wife has been killed.
 Henderson rescues Cassie as the police come to arrest Duquesne.